 Recent years have seen dramatic advances in the science of attribution at every link in this chain.
 As climate impacts accelerate worldwide, a growing body of evidence is enabling scientists, governments, and litigators to identify and quantify the impacts of climate change on countries, cities, communities, and even individuals.
-From farmers in the Peruvian Andes,1 to communities in the Philippines2 and Massachusetts,3 to flood control engineers in California,4 ever growing numbers of plaintiffs are able to trace the harms they are suffering or the risks they face to the rising impacts of climate change.
+From farmers in the Peruvian Andes,1 to communities in the Philippines and Massachusetts, to flood control engineers in California,4 ever growing numbers of plaintiffs are able to trace the harms they are suffering or the risks they face to the rising impacts of climate change.

-At the same time, analyses of historical production data for fossil fuels has identified a discrete group of potential defendants whose contributions to the climate crisis are identifiable, measurable, and significant.
+At the same time, analyses of historical production data for fossil fuels have identified a discrete group of potential defendants whose contributions to the climate crisis are identifiable, measurable, and significant.

-In 2013, Richard Heede of the Climate Accountability Institute5 released a study wherein he traced historical carbon dioxide and methane emissions embedded in all the traceable oil, gas, coal, and cement produced from 1751 through 2010.6 By focusing on fossil fuel producers (and cement manufacturers) at the top of the product chain, Heede could tabulate how much of historical emissions flowed from those companies directly, or from the combustion of their fossil fuel products.
+In 2013, Richard Heede of the Climate Accountability Institute released a study wherein he traced historical carbon dioxide and methane emissions embedded in all the traceable oil, gas, coal, and cement produced from 1751 through 2010.6 By focusing on fossil fuel producers (and cement manufacturers) at the top of the product chain, Heede could tabulate how much of historical emissions flowed from those companies directly, or from the combustion of their fossil fuel products.

 Recent years have seen dramatic advances in the science of attribution at every link in this chain.

-This research identified what have become known as the "Carbon Majors," a group of ninety companies responsible for approximately two-thirds of industrial carbon emissions since the beginning of the industrial revolution in 1751,7 and drawing on records from as early as 1854.8
+This research identified what have become known as the "Carbon Majors," a group of ninety companies responsible for approximately two-thirds of industrial carbon emissions since the beginning of the industrial revolution in 1751,7 and drew on records from as early as 1854.8 demonstrated that more than half of global CO2 emissions since 1988 can be linked to just 25 producers, including five leading investor-owned oil companies: ExxonMobil, Shell, BP, Chevron, and Total.
+If Saudi Arabia carries out its plan to list state-owned Saudi Aramco on a public stock market, Aramco would join the other investor-owned companies on this list.